lisongxu/CSCE156-Lab-Java-Intro/readme.md

 The program you've completed is interactive in that it prompts the user for input.
-You will now change the program to instead use *command line arguments* to read in the list of numbers directly from the command line.
+You will now change the program to instead use *command line arguments* to read the list of numbers directly from the command line.

 Command line arguments are available to your main method through